CraigBuilds/Experiment_Bevy_Widgets/README.md

 # Bevy Widgets

-Until we get BSN, creating UI Nodes with children is very verbose.
-The 0.15 Bevy example to spawn a Button with text is about [36 lines of code](https://github.com/bevyengine/bevy/blob/c6a66a7e96a0a24faab0cade1801910c40aa7ee7/examples/ui/button.rs#L57-L92)
+Until BSN is available, creating UI Nodes with children in Bevy is quite verbose.
+For example, the 0.15 Bevy button-with-text example spans about [36 lines of code](https://github.com/bevyengine/bevy/blob/c6a66a7e96a0a24faab0cade1801910c40aa7ee7/examples/ui/button.rs#L57-L92).

-This is an experimental crate that uses required components and `WithChild` from `i-can't-beleive-its-not-bsn`* to reduce the amount of code needed to create UI Nodes with children.
+This small experiment uses `required components` and `WithChild` from `i-can't-believe-its-not-bsn` to cut down the code needed to create UI Nodes with children.
+It’s not groundbreaking, but it may be a helpful reference for developers aiming to build a proper widget set and a more ergonomic UI experience with Bevy UI.
+It provides an example showing the use of `required components` and `WithChild` as they were intended to be used, and defines 3 widgets (marker components) that have slightly different default values for their required components than the standard bevy widgets.

 Widgets provided in this crate are prefixed with Mi to distinguish them from the standard Bevy widgets.